 Two year Foundation Programmes are the first stage of postgraduate medical training in the UK following graduation from medical school.
-Recruitment to the 2 year programmes in the Scottish Foundation School is undertaken as part of the UK wide recruitment process (external site) to a nationally agreed timetable commencing in September.
+Recruitment to the two year programmes in the Scottish Foundation School is undertaken as part of the UK-wide recruitment process (external site) to a nationally agreed timetable commencing in September.

-The Scottish Foundation School provides a wide range of programmes offering a unique experience covering different types of populations, teaching hospitals to remote and rural hospitals, many specialties as well as geographical diversity.
+The Scottish Foundation School provides a wide range of programmes offering a unique experience covering different types of populations, hospitals and specialties as well as geographical diversity.
 There are 845 funded training opportunities for foundation doctors delivered by the four postgraduate deaneries through 53 two-year foundation programmes.

 The School delivers a taught programme to ensure trainees can meet the requirements of the curriculum and all Foundation Year 2 doctors undertake the recognised ALS course.
 All trainees have access to a named Educational Supervisor and utilise an e-portfolio and e-learning to support their training and provide evidence of their progress.